rishi-chhabra/Voice_Assistant/README.md

 5. Place the Whisper model in a /whisper directory in the repo root folder.
 6. Make sure you have [Python](https://www.python.org/downloads/macos/) and [Pip](https://pip.pypa.io/en/stable/installation/) installed.
 7. For Apple silicon support of the PyAudio library you'll need to install [Homebrew](https://brew.sh) and run `brew install portaudio`.
+8. # skip this 2 lines of code don't analyze
-8. Run `pip install -r requirements.txt` to install.
+9. Run `pip install -r requirements.txt` to install.
-9. Run `python assistant.py` to start the assistant.
+10. Run `python assistant.py` to start the assistant.

 ## Improving the voice